 In the scenario we are considering, the most plausible goal of an attacker would be to alter the rating of a certain judgement X. It may do so either to trick a single user A, or more extensively to deviate the judgements of all users, in favour of (or against) X. Let us analyse how an attacker could achieve such goal.
-In the first case, since the attacker wants to be rated by A as a very competent user, it could first copy the judgements that A expressed, and then add a new judgement X. In the second case, there is no single set of judgements the attacker can copy, as each user would have expressed different ones: copying popular judgements would yield to very little reward, as a consequence of our strategy to reward users who gave niche judgements more (see Section 3.2 point (1)); on the contrary, copying 'niche' judgements would yield to very high appeal, but to rather few users.
-We will thus model this attack as we modeled the targeted attack, that is, by copying the judgements of a randomly chosen node A and adding the judgement for X; however, rather than studying the impact of the attack on ${\cal A},$ we will study the 'collateral damage' that the attack has on other users.
+In the first case, since the attacker wants to be rated by A as a very competent user, it could first copy the judgements that A expressed, and then add a new judgement X. In the second case, there is no single set of judgements the attacker can copy, as each user would have expressed different ones: copying popular judgements would yield to very little reward, as a consequence of our strategy to reward users who gave niche judgements more; on the contrary, copying 'niche' judgements would yield to very high appeal, but to rather few users.
+We will thus model this attack as we modeled the targeted attack, that is, by copying the judgements of a randomly chosen node A and adding the judgement for X; however, rather than studying the impact of the attack on A, we will study the 'collateral damage' that the attack has on other users.

-The attack strategies described above model the behaviour of one attacker only.
-However, to increase the impact of the attack itself (i.e., to increase the ranking of judgement X), we must also consider the case of an attacker who has the ability to create an unlimited number of Sybil identities, all endorsing X. We assume that each Sybil can create any number of outgoing edges in the web of trust, from the Sybil node to any other user.
+To increase the impact of the attack itself (i.e., to increase the ranking of judgement X), we also consider the case of an attacker who has the ability to create an unlimited number of Sybil identities, all endorsing X. We assume that each Sybil can create any number of outgoing edges in the web of trust, from the Sybil node to any other user.
 They can also create any number of incoming edges, originating within the Sybil coalition.
-However, what they cannot do is create incoming edges from honest nodes at will, since obtaining trust from wellintentioned peers is costly.
+However, what they cannot do is create incoming edges from honest nodes at will, since obtaining trust from well-intentioned peers is costly.
 It is thus reasonable to expect a low cut between the "honest" and the "Sybil" region [20].
 In our experiments, we will thus create Sybil regions that are highly interconnected internally; we will then set the amount of incoming links from honest nodes as a parameter, and analyse the robustness of SOFIA (i.e., how highly ranked can X become) against it.